Best Commercial Espresso Machine

 La Pavoni Bar T 2 Group

-La Pavoni has been around the commercial espresso scene since 1905.
-Since then, they’ve become one of the biggest names in the business, and it’s not hard to see why.
+La Pavoni has been around since 1905.
+In the last hundred or so years, they’ve become one of the biggest names in the business, and it’s not hard to see why.

 The Bar T 2 is the Mario of commercial espresso machines- good specs all around.
 With a 14L boiler capacity and the capability to produce 600 cups of espresso per day, this machine is perfect for most coffee shops.

 Additionally, both durable, brass-chrome group heads have radiator hydraulic systems.
-Plus, there’s a pre-infusion function for optimal shot pulling.
+Plus, there’s a pre-infusion function (aka soft-infusion system) for optimal shot pulling.
 Other notable features include:

 If you’re just looking for a quick recommendation, stop at this machine.
 It’s our overall top pick.